shotgunsoftware/sg-jira-bridge/docs/quickstart.rst

     file from the SG Jira Bridge section

-Define a Mapping Between Jira and Shotgun Status Names
+Define a Mapping Between Jira and ShotGrid Status Names
 -------------------------------------------------------
-The bridge needs to know how to map a status in Shotgun to a status in Jira and vice versa.
+The bridge needs to know how to map a status in ShotGrid to a status in Jira and vice versa.
 Your status names likely differ from the default ones.
 Make sure the values in `TaskIssueHandler._sg_jira_status_mapping <https://github.com/shotgunsoftware/sg-jira-bridge/blob/725f63c19b45529f2507c530c7923cb4d55459e1/sg_jira/handlers/task_issue_handler.py#L47/>`_ match the names used in your workflow::